 7. Dry food that doesn't spoil (peanut butter, dried beans, shelled and unsalted sunflower seeds, granola bars, energy bars, etc).

 8. A small bag of instant coffee or bottled caffeine pills (you may need to keep moving initially, with limited time for rest, thus the caffeine being suggested).
 Anyone with a daily reliance for coffee or energy drinks should consider a supply of caffeine pills in a time of emergency.
 Very handy.
-Cheap.
 Easier to pack than coffee.
 Barter with it.
 A small bottle packs 240 pills, each 200 milligrams that can be broken in half for those wanting a lighter dose.
 There's a good chance something as "insignificant" as caffeine will be appreciated by anyone you're traveling with.
 Pass it out to your group for a boost of energy: Keep the moral up and people willing to keep moving!

 9. A canvas tarp for emergency shelter (keep wrapped tight and it will take up very little space in your pack).

 10. A good knife.
 A machete is a bonus.
 But carrying a machete through a city can make you a target for law enforcement trying to quell any civil unrest in the area.
 (For now, keep the machete out of sight and for the wilderness.
 If you do have to cross through the woods or brush, locate a good size stick and that can be used to hack your way through any dense foliage you encounter.
 It's not as good as a machete, but a stick can still get you through when you need it to.)

 11. A lighter (in fact pack multiple lighters; protect them from moisture in a Zip-Lock freezer bag -- you can hand out extra lighters to people in need).